carsonicator/docs-invenio-rdm/docs/preview/index.md

 If you are already familiar with Invenio and the many commands its CLI (`invenio`) provides, you might be wondering how to execute those.
 Because the entire application is containerized, you need to connect to the web-api or web-ui container in order to use one of those commands.
-In fact, this is what `invenio-cli` does behind the scene!
+In fact, this is what `invenio-cli` does behind the scenes!

 ``` bash
 docker exec -it <container name or id> /bin/bash